16 or 24 bits

 The headroom argument is no longer valid, one knows the maximum level when producing the final master.

-Noise floor: your gear must have a S/N better than 96 dB otherwise the extra bits 24 offers will be drowned in the noise.
+Noise floor: your gear must have an S/N better than 96 dB otherwise the extra bits 24 offers will be drowned in the noise.
 But most gear does.

-DSP: if you use digital volume control or any other kind of DSP, you can profit by using 24 bits (your DAC needs to support this).
-In case of Redbook audio you can literally chop 8 bits off (48 dB attenuation) without affecting the signal.
+DSP: if you use digital volume control or any other kind of DSP e.g. re-sampling, you can profit by using 24 bits.

-Again 24 has the advantage because of the quantization error.
+Again 24 bits has the advantage because of the quantization error.

-But padding 16 bits audio with 8 bits might do the job too.
+If you have hardware supporting 24 bit words, padding 16 bits audio with 8 bits does the job too.

-Will you hear the difference between 16 and 24?
+Can you hear the difference between 16 and a 24 bit recording?

 -96 dB is very soft, can you really hear all those very tiny details below this level?